Dinogunellin: Occurrence

 Dinogunellins were detected in the mature roe of four fishes: the cabezon or marbled sculpin Scorpaenichthys marmoratus, the blennies Stichaeus grigorjewi and Stichaeus nozawae, and the killifish Fundulus heteroclitus.

 The presence of dinogunellins has been discarded in the roe of the carp Cyprinus carpio, the sculpin Hemitripterus villosus, the blenny Lumpenus fowleri, and the lamprey Lapetra japonica.

 Structure

 Dinogunellins are unusual phospholipids having a nucleotide instead of the typical glycerol in their structure.
 They consist of an adenine nucleotide, with a 2-aminosuccinimide attached to the phosphorus moiety and a fatty acid attached to the oxygen from either the C2' or the C3' of the sugar moiety.
 The fatty acid chain could be either the eicosapentaenoic acid (Dinogunellin-A and Dinogunellin-B) or the stearidonic acid (Dinogunellin-C and Dinogunellin-D).
-In consequence, Dinogunellin-A and Dinogunellin-B have the same molecular formula (C_{34}H_{49}N_{8}O_{9}P) and molecular weight (744.8 g/mol), an so do Dinogunellin-C and Dinogunellin-D (C_{32}H_{47}N_{8}O_{9}P; 718.7 g/mol).
+In consequence, Dinogunellin-A and Dinogunellin-B have the same molecular formula (C_{34}H_{49}N_{8}O_{9}P) and molecular weight (744.8 g/mol), and so do Dinogunellin-C and Dinogunellin-D (C_{32}H_{47}N_{8}O_{9}P; 718.7 g/mol).